 Historical Precedents for Federal Troop and Guard Deployments

 Why Not Unprecedented: President George H.W.
-Bush deployed 3,500 active-duty troops (Army and Marines) and over 6,000 National Guard troops in response to riots after the Rodney King verdict.
+Bush deployed 3,000-4,000 active-duty troops (Army and Marines), some 6,000 National Guard troops, and 1,000 riot-trained federal law officers in response to riots after the Rodney King verdict.
 California Governor Pete Wilson formally requested the deployment.
 LAPD Chief Daryl Gates coordinated with these federal forces to restore order in the city.

-Parallels to 2025: Like 1992, 2025 saw federalized Guard and Marines deployed to LA, with Chief McDonald coordinating with federal entities — a direct echo of Gates’ leadership.
+Parallels to 2025: Like 1992, 2025 saw federalized Guard and Marines deployed to LA, with Chief McDonnell coordinating with federal entities — a direct echo of Gates’ leadership.

 Why Not Unprecedented: In 1957, President Eisenhower invoked Title 10 to federalize the Arkansas National Guard and deployed the 101st Airborne to enforce school desegregation, overruling Governor Orval Faubus.